 Christopher T. Leland Endowed Scholarship in Creative Writing

-This award is established to recognize scholastic achievement, encourage continued progress, and provide assistance to students in financing their education in the College of Liberal Arts and Sciences.
-To be eligible, applicants must be full or part-time graduate or undergraduate students who exhibit achievement in creative writing.
+This award is established to recognize scholastic achievement, encourage continued progress and provide assistance to students in financing their education in the College of Liberal Arts and Sciences.
+To be eligible, applicants must be a full or part-time graduate or undergraduate students who exhibit achievement in creative writing.

 Daniel Keyes Family Endowed Scholarship

 The Daniel Keyes Family Endowed Scholarship was established in an effort to encourage future writers and educators.
 Full-time and part-time undergraduate or graduate students majoring in English or English with a creative writing concentration are eligible as long as they are in good standing and can demonstrate financial need.